-A recurring service issue is defined as a “Chronic Outage” when 8 or more Trouble Tickets are opened on the same service element within a 60 day period.
+Performance Improvement Plan.
+A recurring service issue is defined as a “Chronic Outage” when or more Trouble Tickets are opened on the same service element within a [specification of time period] period.
 Once identified, a chronic Trouble ticket is opened to address the issue in a manner designed to determine its root cause.
 This activity may involve extensive testing, review by a second level support group, and other actions deemed appropriate to ensure isolation and resolution.

-- Scheduled service maintenance provided that Provider has notified Customer 24 hours in advance of such maintenance and Customer has not requested that such maintenance be rescheduled;
+- Scheduled service maintenance provided that Provider has notified Customer [number of days] days in advance of such maintenance and Customer has not requested that such maintenance be rescheduled;

 - Force majeure events;